 Content warning: This story contains graphic descriptions of sexual assault allegations.

-“I agreed to have consensual sex,” the woman said under oath.
+“I agreed to have consensual sex,” the woman Bauer is suing said under oath when she filed for the initial restraining order against him.
 “However I did not agree or consent to what he did next.
 I did not agree to be sexually assaulted.”